Black-Capped Chickadee Nesting Habits a Close Look

 Several factors come into play as to how close they'll nest to another pair.
 The scarcer the food, the further apart housing needs to be.

-Placing feeders may help, but do not place them close to nest sites.
+Placing feeders may help, but never place them close to nest sites.
 The food you provide may attract predators that will eat the eggs and chicks.

 What do Chickadees Eat: Summer-Winter Diet